clamsproject/mmif/specifications/index.md

 Note how the `coordinates` property is a list of lists where each embedded list is a pair of an x-coordinate and a y-coordinate.

 ### Views with documents

 We have seen that an initial set of media is added to the MMIF `documents` list and that applications then create views from those documents.
 But some applications are special in that they create text from audiovisual data and the annotations they create are similar to the documents in the `documents` list in that they could be the starting point for a text processing chain.
-For example, Tesseract can take a bounding box in an image and generate text from it and a Named Entity Recognition (NER) component can take the text and extract entities, just like it would from a transcript or other text document in the `documents` list.
+For example, a text recognition app (OCR) can take a bounding box in an image and generate text from it and a Named Entity Recognition (NER) component can take the text and extract entities, just like it would from a transcript or other text document in the `documents` list.

 Let's use an example of an image of a barking dog where a region of the image has been recognized by the EAST application as an image box containing text (image taken from [http://clipart-library.com/dog-barking-clipart.html](http://clipart-library.com/dog-barking-clipart.html)):